jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/logs.md

 | --------------------- | ------- |
 | `timedelta` or `null` | `null`  |

-With `rotate_logs` enabled, this setting specifies the retention period for log files before they are deleted
+With `rotate_logs` enabled, this setting specifies the retention period for log files before they are deleted.

 - A `timedelta` input is expected to be a valid ISO 8601 timespan, ex: `P10DT2H30M10S`
 - An `int` input is assumed to be the number of days